Pumpkin Bread

 You’ll want to look for the bread to start pulling away from the pan.
 Another way to test if quick bread is done is to use a toothpick and insert it in the middle of the bread loaf.
 It should come out with just a few moist crumbs clinging to it.

-You could also use an instant read thermometer to test the internal temperature, which should be 190 degrees F.
+You could also use an instant read thermometer to test the internal temperature, which should be 190 degrees Fahrenheit.

-If you overfill your loaf pan your it may not rise.
-This is because the batter reaches the top of the pan, still needs to rise and then collapses.
+If you overfill your loaf pan it may not rise because as the batter reaches the top of the pan, it still needs to rise and then collapses.

-Another reason could be that you leavening agent (baking soda) is stale.
-Check your expiration date!
+Another reason could be that your baking soda is stale.
+Check your expiration date before baking.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!